cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 * When Everyone Loves a Parade's effect triggers, you may also take 1 Corruption Point or discard a Chariot from your hand to force one adversary to discard their Intent for the turn.

 ### Throwaway Joke
-_Reaching into your side pockets, you retrieve a random object that will either help or hurt._
+_Reaching into your side pockets, you retrieve a random object that will either help or hurt: a rock, some gum, an old ticket..._

 * Place any Minor Arcana on Throwaway Joke.
 * Draw the top card from the deck.